 Researchers from BC Children’s Hospital, the University of British Columbia and Vancouver Coastal Health have found the risk of school staff acquiring SARS-CoV-2, the virus that causes COVID-19, in schools is no greater than for those who don’t work in schools.
-The findings have been published as a the pre-print that has yet to be peer-reviewed.

 Of the 1,556 school staff who had their blood sample tested, 2.3 per cent tested positive for antibodies.
 This percentage was similar to the number of infections in a reference group of blood donors matched by age, sex and area of residence.
 The results confirm the low prevalence of SARS-CoV-2 infection among staff in the school setting.